How to get from Almaty to Bishkek and Bishkek to Almaty

 First, take a Yandex or public transportation to the Sairan bus station in Almaty.
 Be aware: traffic in Almaty can be bad.
 The drive itself is not far, but it can take a long time depending on the time of day.
 I’ve done it in twenty minutes, but I have also had it take an hour-and-a-half.
 Be prepared.

-Walk into Sairan and head to one of the ticket counters.
-Ask for Bishkek and you will be told when the bus is and how much it will cost.
 Buy a ticket (cheap) and head to the platform on your receipt.
-These are real busses, not marshrutkas.
-The ride to the Kyrgyz boarder is about four hours and the bus stops once about half way.
+These are real buses, not marshrutkas.
+The ride to the Kyrgyz border is about four hours and the bus stops once about halfway.
 Use this as a chance to grab some snacks and use the restroom.
-Your next stop will be at the boarder.
+Your next stop will be at the border.
 Here, you exit the bus with your bags on the Kazakh side.
 You are stamped out, walk a little ways across a bridge, and are stamped in to Kyrgyzstan.
 The crossing might take some time depending on crowds, but it has never been too bad when I have done it.

-Once you are let into Kyrgyzstan you have two options.
+Once you are let into Kyrgyzstan, you have two options.
 The first is to ditch your bus and take a Yandex to Bishkek.
-The boarder is about twenty from the Bishkek bus station and maybe forty five minutes from the city center.
+The border is about twenty minutes from the Bishkek bus station and maybe forty-five minutes from the city center.
 This is not a bad option if you are in a rush.

-The second option is to walk a little ways and wait for your bus.
+The second option is to walk a little way and wait for your bus.
 This is a little bit confusing.
-When you are set free into the country there is a long walk way with lots of taxi drivers trying to convince you to be come their next customers.
+When you are set free into the country, there is a long walkway with lots of taxi drivers trying to convince you to become their next customers.
 Ignore them and keep walking to where the sim card stands and small shops are.
-You can wait here for your bus to get through the boarder.
+You can wait here for your bus to get through the border.
 I recommend looking for people you recognize from your bus and sticking with them.

 Once you find your bus again, you are in the clear.
-Get on, ride twenty minutes, and you will be dropped at the Bishkek bus station.
-It is a little ways from the city center, so I recommend getting a Yandex to your accomodation.
+Get on, ride for twenty minutes, and you will be dropped off at the Bishkek bus station.
+It is a little ways from the city center, so I recommend getting a Yandex to your accommodation.
 There is also a public bus.

 Bishkek to Almaty

-The ride from Bishkek to Almaty is similar to the ride in the other direction with one big difference: you change busses at the boarder.
+The ride from Bishkek to Almaty is similar to the ride in the other direction, with one big difference: you change buses at the border.

 Your ride starts at the Bishkek bus station.
 Please be careful with this step.
 The first time I tried to make the trip I ended up at an abandoned bus station on the outskirts of the wrong side of town.
 The old bus station was recently replaced by a new one, and Google Maps and Yandex Maps have not been updated to reflect this change.
 This is the Google Maps location of the new bus station.

-Once you’ve made it to the station, go inside to the ticket counter (the building to the right of the busses) and ask for Almaty.
+Once you’ve made it to the station, go inside to the ticket counter (the building to the right of the buses) and ask for Almaty.
 You will then be told when the next bus is and how much ti costs.
-There are several busses throughout the day (10.00, 12.00, 14.00, 18.00, I think), and the journey is inexpensive (600 Som, or about 7 USD).
+There are several buses throughout the day (10.00, 12.00, 14.00, 18.00, I think), and the journey is inexpensive (600 Som, or about 7 USD).

-From the station in Bishkek you will travel about twenty five minutes to the boarder with Kazakhstan.
+From the station in Bishkek, you will travel about twenty-five minutes to the border with Kazakhstan.
 Get off the bus and be sure to bring all your belongings.
 This will be the last you see of your first bus.
 The driver will tell the passengers what the bus looks like on the other side, so I would recommend asking around to see what they said.
 Alternatively, just try to follow group members.

 Once you find the bus you get on and it will leave when everyone is back on board.
-The drive to Almaty takes about four hours once you are through the boarder and the bus will stop once about half way.
-This is a good chance to stalk up on snacks and use the bathroom.
-Before you know it, you will be dropped at the Sayran Bus station in Almaty.
-From there, your options are public transit or Yandex go in to the city.
+The drive to Almaty takes about four hours once you are through the border and the bus will stop once about halfway.
+This is a good chance to stock up on snacks and use the bathroom.
+Before you know it, you will be dropped off at the Sayran Bus Station in Almaty.
+From there, your options are public transit or Yandex in to the city.